DavorJordacevic/DavorJordacevic/README.md

 ### Hi there, I'm Davor 👋

 ## About me
-I am a Junior Data Scientist and Computer Vision Engineer.
+I am a Data Scientist and Computer Vision Engineer.
 I started programming since elementary school, while on university I started working with Digital Signal Processing, Image Processing and Machine Learning.
 Beside that, I have two certificates in the field of databases.

 <br />